Prayagraj Uttar Pradesh, India Travel Guide

 Visitor info varies: Sangam (no fee, hire boats); Fort (access restricted, ₹300 for foreigners); Khusro Bagh (free); Anand Bhavan (₹100 Indians, ₹200 foreigners); Cathedral (free, check hours).

 Arrive at sunrise for a powerful atmosphere.
-Be wary of touts and unverified guides.
+Be careful of touts and unverified guides.

 Access often restricted due to military use.
 Check local rules for Patalpuri Temple/Akshaya Vat.

-Go in the early morning or late afternoon for photography, a peaceful experience.
+Go at the break of dawn or late afternoon for photography, a peaceful experience.

-Consider GetYourGuide for pre-booking tours and tickets where applicable.
+Consider GetYourGuide for pre-booking tours and entry fees where applicable.

 Prayagraj's museums and cultural institutions offer a rich understanding of its lengthy and layered history, from the distant past archaeological finds to its role inside India's independence.